David Roentgen: Chronology

 David mastered this style, dubbed Harlequin after the theatrical character, whatever the reference to archetype implied.
 His mechanical inventiveness outshone more accomplished cabinetry.
 The extent of his fame is shown by Goethe mention of him in Wilhelm Meister's Apprenticeship.
 The box inhabited by the fairy during her travels with her mortal lover is compared to Roentgen's desk in which a single pull released many springs, latches, hidden drawers, secret compartments and mechanical devices.
-Before he lost his head, Louis XVI paid him 80,000 livres for such a desk.
+Louis XVI paid him 80,000 livres for such a desk.
 Outwardly it looked like a commode.
 Marquetry panels showed Minerva, Roman goddess of arts, hanging the portrait of Marie Antoinette on a column engraved with her name.
 Above the riot of architectural details was a musical clock (the work of the partner Peter Kinzing), topped by a cupola representing Parnassus, party peak.
 The interior of this monumental effort, 11 ft high, was a marvel of mechanical precision.
 It disappeared during the First Empire under Napoleon.

-Roentgen did not confine his attentions to Paris, or even to France.
-He traveled about Europe accompanied by furniture vans of his factory's products.
+Roentgen did not confine his attentions to Paris, or even to France, traveling about Europe accompanied by furniture vans of his factory's products.
 Undoubtedly his aptitude as a commercial traveler was remarkable.
 He had shops in Berlin and Saint Petersburg.
 On one of his visits to Russia, he sold to the Empress Catherine furniture invoiced at 20,000 roubles.
 She added 5000 roubles and a personal present, a gold snuff-box, for quick fulfillment of an unexpected request.
-When news arrived of the Russian navy's victory over the Turks at Cheshme, DR ingeniously mounted a clock commemorating the date and time onto the Tsarina's personal secretaire desk.
-This suite of furniture is believed to be in the Palace of the Hermitage, with vaults of so much remarkable art uncatalogued outside Russia.
-To the protection of the queen of France and the empress of Russia, David added the king in Prussia, Frederick William II, who in 1792 made him a Commerzienrat, commercial agent for the Lower Rhine district.
+When news arrived of the Imperial Russian Navy's victory over the Turks at Chesma, DR ingeniously mounted a clock commemorating the date and time onto the Tsarina's personal secretaire desk.
+This suite of furniture is believed to be in the Hermitage Museum, with vaults of so much remarkable art uncatalogued outside Russia.
+To the protection of the queen of France and the empress of Russia, David added the king of Prussia, Frederick William II, who in 1792 made him a Commerzienrat, commercial agent for the Lower Rhine district.
 The French Revolution and the Napoleonic Wars eclipsed Roentgen's star as many other great cabinetmakers of the period.
 In 1793 the Revolutionary government, declaring him an émigré, seized the contents of his showrooms, inventory and personal belongings.
 After that, he did no further business in Paris.
 Five years later, the French invasion of Germany, Prussia and Austria led to the closing of his factory in Neuwied.
 He died half ruined at Wiesbaden on 12 February 1807.